 2.Upskilling of the Employees Newer technologies require training, practicing for error-free implementation and seamless operation.
 Upskilling employees from different functions to harness agility benefits from digital technologies can be a massive task for chemical companies.
 There are also issues related to training costs and addressing the behavioral resistance when it comes to change management.

 So how should chemical industries look at end-to-end digitization?
-First of all, it is important to remember that there is no one-size-fits-all solution for all companies.
+First of all, it’s important to remember that there’s no one-size-fits-all solution for every organization.
 Every chemical company needs to chalk out its roadmap when it comes to the adoption of digital technologies.
 However, certain industry best practices can help chemical companies make the journey towards digital transformation a smooth one.

 Best Practices for Digitization:

 1.Aligning Transformation Goals with Digital Technologies: Is your goal to improve your chemical manufacturing processes?
 Are you looking to digitize the entire supply chain?
 Is your focus more on customer relationship management?
 Answering these questions is an important step towards defining your goals to align them with the technologies.
 Organizations should also prioritize the goals to devise a phase-wise transformation plan for your chemical company.

 2.Be Flexible and Dynamic: Any transformation comes with challenges that can potentially turn into dead-ends or cost-intensive pitfalls.
 During such scenarios, the digital transformation strategy needs to be flexible enough to pivot if required.
 This will leave room for accumulating changes without affecting the overall plan of digital transformation, the timeline and eventual outcome.